darrenparkinson/SparkDotNet/README.md

 * [.NET Core for Mac](https://www.microsoft.com/net/core#macos)
 * [.NET Core for Linux](https://www.microsoft.com/net/core#linuxredhat)

-You can also use Visual Studio 2015 and .NET 4.6.1.
+You can also use Visual Studio 2015 and .NET 4.6.1 or .Net 4.5.

 The following assumes you have an existing project to which you wish to add the library.